cybrdmn/Gravity_Listener/Git_Lecture/README_Git_cont.md

 Seriously, though, you can host your own private GitLab.
 It's free and open source.

+## Forking Repositories

+**Goals**

+- Learn what forking is and when to use it.
+- Understand the difference between cloning and forking.
+- Learn the fork-and-pull workflow.

+### What is Forking?

+Forking creates a personal copy of someone else's repository on your GitHub/GitLab account.
+Unlike cloning (which creates a local copy), forking creates a server-side copy that remains connected to the original repository.

+### When to Fork

+**Use forking when:**
+- Contributing to open-source projects where you don't have write access
+- Experimenting with changes without affecting the original project
+- Creating your own version of a project to develop independently

+**Don't fork when:**
+- You have write access to the repository (use branches instead)
+- Working on private team repositories (use branches instead)

+### The Fork Workflow

+1. Fork the repository on GitHub/GitLab
+2. Clone your fork locally
+3. Create a feature branch
+4. Make changes and commit
+5. Push to your fork
+6. Create a Pull Request to the original repository

 ## Git Large File Storage (LFS)

 <strong>Goals</strong>